Biological Mechanical Analysis of the Odontocete Ear

 Comparative Study

 As odontocetes are aquatic mammals, the structure and function of their ears evidently differ from that of their terrestrial counterparts.
 In fact, if no such distinctions existed, humans would be able to hear underwater in similar fashion to how sound is perceived above it.
 Yet, when terrestrial mammals such as humans dive into water, sound perception is altered: noises appear to be muffled and the location of incoming soundwaves is basically unknown.
-Thus, comparing the hearing of odontocetes and humans can provide evidence as to how the auditory system of these aquatic mammals has evolved.
+Thus, comparing the hearing mechanics of odontocetes and humans can provide evidence as to how the auditory system of these aquatic mammals has evolved.

 Perhaps the most obvious distinction between the ears of the two mammals lies within the architecture of the outer ear.
 As previously stated, pinnae are inexistant in odontocete outer ears.
 However, the human outer ear is made up of fleshy pinnae that stick out of the body.
 Because the acoustic properties of air and flesh are different, human pinnae can help funnel sound into the ear (Lee, 2015).
 Underwater, the fleshy pinnae of the human ear prove to be ineffective as its acoustic properties resemble that of water (Lee, 2015).
 Thus, the different architecture of the human outer ear demonstrates how this part of the organ can accomplish a different function compared to the odontocete outer ear through the way the structure is built.